hluaces-ansible/ansible-molecule-testinfra-scaffold/README.md

 - `molecule test`: this pretty much executes all possible tests in order and destroys the containers upon ending.
 This is what you usually want in your pipelines.
 - `molecule destroy`: Use this when you are done and want to clear molecule's cache and any created running containers.

-All of the previous commands should be executed from this repository root directory.
+All of the previous commands should be executed from this repository's root directory.

-# How to run these in pipelines?

-You should either use Docker in Docker or a testing environment with shell capabilities able to use docker.

 # Docker is not enough for my testing!

 Molecule allows for more platform options (cloud images, KVM, amongst them).
 This POC is not covering them ATM.

+# How to run molecule tests in pipelines?

+That really depends on the kind of technology you are using for your containers (see point above).

+A Docker image could be enough if you are delegating your images to a cloud provider.

+If you want to create Docker images you'll need to execute molecule from a Docker in Docker context.

+If you need Vagrant you'll probably need something with virtualization capabilities, such as a Gitlab 'shell' Runner, or Jenkins environment.

 # Contributing